 Whether you are looking for a task management tool that offers kanban boards or not, Task Pigeon has you covered.
 Task Pigeon takes a flexible approach to task management and offers a number of views to help match the style in which you prefer to work.

 Moving beyond views alone Task Pigeon provides the ability to easily categorise your tasks so that you don’t have to view an entire dashboard just to see what your marketing team (for example) is working on.
+This includes the ability to create sub-categories or categories nested under a “parent”.

 The creation and management of tasks is also supported by the ability to create standard text based tasks, checklist tasks and even tasks that can be marked private (and are therefore only visible to the people you choose).